This post contains affiliate links.

 I love Ikea’s furniture because it is so simple and sleek (and inexpensive!).
 I like to use Ikea furniture as the “bones” for my projects.
 So I came up with this simple little Ikea Hack to make this DIY Famhouse Coffee Table, witch matches my own personal style.
 And I think it turned out pretty cute!

 Give your boards a nice coat of stain.
-I used Minwax Dark Walnut stain, then once it was dry, I finished it with Minwax Wipe-On Poly.
+I used My FAVORITE stain!
+I pretty much use it on every project.
+Then once it was dry, I finished it with THIS Wipe-On Poly.
 The Polyurethane simply finishes and protects the wood, making it last longer and stay nicer.
+And this Poly won’t yellow, which is SO awesome!
 (Please note that I didn’t stain the back or ends of my wood- I ended up having to go back and stain them once I was done- not fun!
 So don’t follow my bad example, and just stain the entire thing in the first place.)

 I marked off the center of my coffee table so I knew where to place my center board.